QilinGu/udacity_ml/projects/capstone/README.md

 many games were played.
 Score is the frame count before a crash.

 Now let's train for a bit.
-We have a routine "cycle" that runs 100,000 steps 10,000 (an "epoch") at a time.
+We have a routine "cycle" that runs 100,000 but steps 10,000 (an "epoch") at a time.
 This will "mute" the graphics display for speed.
 After every 10,000 steps, we print out our current time, then an array showing the mean "loss" encountered